libertadworks/how-linux-works-notes/README.md

 # How Linux Works Book Notes
 This is a repository that will contain notes from each chapter of the book [How Linux Works, 2nd Edition](https://nostarch.com/howlinuxworks2) by Brian Ward.

-If you want to contribute to this by either correcting any error in the notes or adding your own, feel free to fork this project and follow the structure from existing directories, where the directory is [name]-notes, and create your own Markdown files for your notes.
+If you want to contribute to this by either correcting any error in the notes or adding your own, feel free to fork this project and follow the structure from existing directories, where the directory is [name]-notes, and its subdirectories are chapter-[chapter-number] and create your own Markdown files for your notes.

+Each directory per chapter should contain the following two files:
+- **Rough notes:** these are notes that you write down while you're reading the book.
+They're the ones you jot down in the heat of the moment, or something that caught your eye, but there are no proper links with overall knowledge.
+They're just notes that *should* reflect your manner of working, your train of thoughts.
+- **Structured notes:** these are the notes that will be born out of your rough notes, with proper lists, explanations, and references to previous (or future) structured notes.
+These are (ideally) the notes you'd share with other people, the cleaner reading for everyone.

+Maintaining two types of notes force you to be naturally messy, maintaning your spirit, and then filtering those notes into better form.

 ## Chapter List
 - **Chapter 1:** The Big Picture